cryptomator/docs/source/desktop/password-and-recovery-key.rst

 Reset Password
 --------------

-If you forgot the password for a vault, saved the recovery key somewhere external, you are able to define a new password and have access to the vault again.
+If you forgot the password for a vault, but saved the recovery key somewhere external, you are able to define a new password and gain access to the vault again.

-Again, navigate to the ``Password`` tab in the vault options and click the ``Recover Password`` button.
+Navigate to the ``Password`` tab in the vault options and click the ``Recover Password`` button.
 A new prompt is opened, asking to insert your recovery key into the shown text box.
 Enter it there by copying it from a file or typing.

 .. note::